 Shot of the buffer dripping through.

 Equilibrate the column by running 3 rounds of 2 to 3 milliliters of PBS through the column [1].
-If the last equilibration finishes before incubation ends, replace the lids and wait for the reaction to finish [2].
+If the last equilibration finishes before incubation ends, put the the lids back to avoid them drying up and wait for the reaction to finish [2].

 Talent using a pipette to add phosphate-buffered saline to the column for equilibration.